wp-plugins/opt-in-panda/readme.txt

 Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.

 <h3>Other Powerful Features</h3>
+The plugin also is packaged with the following features:

 * **SEO Friendly.** Your locked content is still visible for search bots for better SEO by default.
 Of course you can turn off this feature.